 On February 27, 2004, we amended and restated our \$125.0 million revolving credit facility to a \$125.0 million revolving credit facility and a \$50.0 million term loan led by Bank One, NA.
 We used the proceeds from the term loan and available cash to redeem \$75.0 million principal amount of our long term bonds.
-Since February 27, 2004, and through December 10, 2004, we have amended the credit facility four times.
+Since February 27, 2004, and through May 24, 2005, we have amended the credit facility five times.
 The amendments provided, among other things, for covenants or waivers that permit us to file our Form 10-Q for the quarter ended June 30, 2004 on or before December 15, 2004, permitted us to issue senior convertible notes, specified mandatory debt reduction amounts by quarter, adjusted and redefined financial covenants on a monthly basis beginning December 31, 2004, increased pricing, established the borrowing base at 70 percent of qualifying receivables and permit us to release certain collateral related to bonded jobs to companies providing surety bonding.
 These amendments required the payments of fees upon their execution.
 These fees are capitalized as deferred financing costs and amortized over the life of the facility.
-The credit facility, as amended, matures on January 13, 2006.
+The credit facility, as amended, matures on August 31, 2005.
 We have the ability to extend the facility until January 12, 2007 upon the payment of a fee if certain financial conditions are met.
-The term loan of the credit facility is due by September 30, 2005.
-At March 31, 2005, the term loan had no outstanding borrowings.
+At June 30, 2005, the term loan had no outstanding borrowings.
 Amounts borrowed under the credit facility, as amended, bear interest at an annual rate of the banks prime rate plus two percent.
-Fees of one percent per annum are assessed on the outstanding credit facility commitment as of the beginning of each quarter beginning January 1, 2005.
+Fees of one percent per annum are assessed on the outstanding credit facility commitment as of the beginning of each quarter.
 Our direct and indirect subsidiaries guarantee the repayment of all amounts due under the facility and the facility is secured by a first perfected security interest in all the assets of the company and those subsidiaries, including all of the outstanding capital shares of the capital stock of those subsidiaries.
-Among other restrictions, the financial covenants include minimum EBITDA requirements for core and all operations, a maximum senior secured debt to EBITDA ratio and a minimum interest coverage ratio.
-As of March 31, 2005, we were in violation of the minimum EBITDA covenant of the credit facility, as amended.
-We are in discussions with the bank group to have the covenant waived or otherwise amended to bring the company into compliance.
+Among other restrictions, the financial covenants include minimum EBITDA, as defined in the credit agreement, requirements for core and all operations, a maximum senior secured debt to EBITDA ratio and a minimum interest coverage ratio.
+As of June 30, 2005, we would not have been in compliance with the minimum EBITDA covenant of the credit facility but we replaced the facility on August 1, 2005.